Hendrik (given name)

-The Dutch male given name Hendrik is a cognate of the English Henry.
-The spelling Hendrick was interchangeable until the 19th century.
-Birth names of people with this name can be Latinized to Henderikus, Hendricus, Hendrikus, or Henricus, while common nicknames for Hendrik are Han, Hein, Henk, Hennie, Henny, Henri, Henry, Rijk, and Rik.
-People with Hendrik or Hendrick as their first name include:
+Hendrik is a given name of Dutch origin, and a cognate to the English Henry.
+The spelling Hendrick or Henderick was interchangeable until the 19th century.
+Birth names of people with this name can be Latinized to Henderickus, Hendricus, Hendrikus, or Henricus, while common nicknames for Hendrik are Han, Hein, Henk, Hen, Hennie, Henny, Henrie, Henry, Hendrie, Hendry, Rijk, Ric, Rick, Ricky, Rickie, and Rik.
+People with Hendrik, Henderick, or Hendrick as their first name include: